 The 5 largest ethnic groups in Navajo Nation PUMA, NM are American Indian & Alaska Native (Non-Hispanic) (70.5%), White (Non-Hispanic) (10.1%), White (Hispanic) (9.51%), Some Other Race (Hispanic) (3.63%), and American Indian & Alaska Native (Hispanic) (2.07%).
 53.1% of the people in Navajo Nation PUMA, NM speak a non-English language, and 98.3% are U.S. citizens.

-The largest universities in Navajo Nation PUMA, NM are Navajo Technical University, with 227 graduates, University of New Mexico-Gallup Campus, with 223 graduates, and New Mexico State University-Grants, with 105 graduates.
+The largest universities in Navajo Nation PUMA, NM are University of New Mexico-Gallup Campus (282 degrees awarded in 2017), Navajo Technical University (242 degrees), and New Mexico State University-Grants (101 degrees).

 The median property value in Navajo Nation PUMA, NM is $71,200, and the homeownership rate is 72.3%.
 Most people in Navajo Nation PUMA, NM commute by Drove Alone, and the average commute time is 23.1 minutes.
 The average car ownership in Navajo Nation PUMA, NM is 2 cars per household.